 #endif /* __LIST_ITERATOR_H__ */

-An iterator instance is initialized with a pointer to a linked list node.
-Overloaded operators implement the logic of accessing list nodes and values they contain.
+An iterator instance is initialized using a pointer to a linked list node.
+Overloaded operators implement the logic of accessing list nodes and the values they contain.

 Lets have a look at how our function for returning of an iterator which points to the maximum element of a given data structure works for both arrays and linked lists: